 - (a) Time for Filing.
-In every case in which the jurisdiction of this Court is invoked pursuant to Code § 8.01-626, a petition for review must be filed with the clerk of this Court, as provided for in Rule 5:1B, within 15 days of the order of the Court of Appeals deciding a petition for review. - (b) Copy to Opposing Counsel.
-At the time the petition for review is filed, a copy of the petition must be served by email on counsel for the respondent, unless such counsel does not have, or does not provide, an email address-in which case a copy may be served by any method authorized under Rule 1:12. - (c) Length and What the Petition for Review Must Contain.- - (i) Except by permission of a Justice of this Court, a petition for review may not exceed the longer of 20 pages or 3,500words.
-The petition for review must otherwise comply with the requirements for a petition for appeal in Rule 5:17(c). - (ii) The petition must be accompanied by a copy of the pertinent portions of the record of the lower tribunal(s), including the relevant portions of any transcripts filed in the circuit court and the order(s) entered by the lower tribunal(s) respecting the injunction (hereafter "the record").
-The copy of the record constitutes part of the petition for the purpose of paragraph (b), but does not count against the petition size limit. - (iii) The petition for review must contain a certificate: - (1) providing the names of all petitioners and respondents; the name, Virginia State Bar number, mailing address, telephone number, facsimile number (if any), and e-mail address of counsel for each party; and the mailing address, telephone number, facsimile number (if any), and e-mail address of any party not represented by counsel; - (2) certifying that a copy of the petition has been served on all opposing counsel and all parties not represented by counsel, and specifying the date and manner of service. - (3) if a word count is used, certifying the number of words (headings, footnotes, and quotations count towards the word limitation; the cover page, table of contents, table of authorities, signature blocks, and certificate do not count towards the word count); - (4) certifying that the copy of the record being filed is an accurate copy of the record of the lower tribunal(s) and contains everything therefrom necessary for a review of the petition. - (d) Number of Copies to File.
-For prisoners filing pro se and other petitioners exempted from the electronic filing requirements under Rule 5:1B(b), only one paper copy of the petition need be filed. - (e) Filing Fee.
+In every case in which the jurisdiction of this Court is invoked pursuant to Code § 8.01-626, a petition for review must be filed with the clerk of this Court, as provided for in Rule 5:1B, within 15 days of the order of (i) an order of a circuit court that grants an injunction, refuses an injunction, or dissolves or refuses to enlarge an existing injunction; or - (ii) an order of the Court of Appeals deciding a petition for review filed in that court pursuant to Code § 8.01-626. - (b) Copy to Opposing Counsel.
+At the time the petition for review is filed, a copy of the petition must be served by email on counsel for the respondent, unless saidsuch counsel does not have, or does not provide, an email address in which case a copy may be served by any method authorized under Rule 1:12. - (c) Length and What the Petition for Review Must Contain. - (i) Except by permission of a Justice of this Court, a petition for review may not exceed the longer of 15 pages or 2,625 words.
+The petition for review must otherwise comply with the requirements for a petition for appeal in Rule 5:17(c). - (ii) The petition must be accompanied by a copy of the pertinent portions of the record of the lower tribunal(s), including the relevant portions of any transcripts filed in the circuit court and the order(s) entered by the lower tribunal(s) respecting the injunction (hereafter ""the record".
+The copy of the record constitutes part of the petition for the purpose of paragraph (b), but does not count against the petition size limit. - (iii) The petition for review must contain a certificate: - (1) providing the names of all petitioners and respondents; the name, Virginia State Bar number, mailing address, telephone number, facsimile number (if any), and e-mail address of counsel for each party; and the mailing address, telephone number, facsimile number (if any), and e-mail address of any party not represented by counsel;

+- (2) certifying that a copy of the petition has been served on all opposing counsel and all parties not represented by counsel, and specifying the date and manner of service. - (3) if a word count is used, certifying the number of words (headings, footnotes, and quotations count towards the word limitation; the cover page, table of contents, table of authorities, and certificate do not count towards the word count); - (4) certifying that the copy of the record being filed is an accurate copy of the record of the lower tribunal(s) and contains everything therefrom necessary for a review of the petition. - (d) Number of Copies to File.-- For prisoners filing pro se and other petitioners exempted from the electronic filing requirements under Rule 5:1B(b), only one paper copy of the petition need be filed. - (e) Filing Fee.
 The petition must be accompanied by the filing fee required by statute, unless the appellant files an in forma pauperis affidavit demonstrating that he cannot afford the filing fee.
-The clerk of this Court will file a petition for review that is not accompanied by such fee, but if the fee is not received by the clerk within 10 days, the petition for review will be dismissed. - (f) Scope and Review. - - (i) a petition for review may be considered by this Court whether the lower court's order, or that part of the order dealing with the injunction, is temporary or permanent.
-If review is sought from a final order that deals with injunctive relief and other issues, a petition for review must address only that part of the final order that actually addresses injunctive relief.
-All other issues are governed by the normal rules and timetables that apply to appeals.
-If both a petition for review under Code § 8.01-626 and an appeal under § 8.01-670 are filed to challenge the same final order, the clerk of this Court will assign separate record numbers to the two proceedings.
+The clerk of this Court may file a petition for review that is not accompanied by such fee if the fee is received by the clerk within 5 five days of the date the petition for review is filed.
+If the fee is not received within such time, the petition for review will be dismissed.